EquiMed logo.

 Causes

 In horses, the cause of otitis externa is usually a tick or a foreign body that is in the ear for a prolonged period of time leading to infection and inflammation.
-Parasites, allergies, and illnesses such as auto-immune diseases also may lead to otitis.
+Sometimes, infections on the horse's ear flap may invade the ear canal.
+Allergies, and illnesses such as auto-immune diseases also may lead to otitis.

 Prevention